 With all the infill applied evenly with the spreader the final step is to work the infill into the artificial grass.
 The infill will create a protective barrier that shouldn't be visible through the grass blades.
-A push broom or power bristle broom can be used for this step.
+An artificial grass push broom or power bristle brush can be used for this step.
 If you are brooming a large area we recommend a power broom otherwise a regular broom should be sufficient.
 The ends result is the sand will no longer be visible and the grass blades will be fluffed up nicely.
 You should now have artificial grass that looks like natural grass!

 Required: Push broom

 The total cost for artificial grass is calculated by combining the price per square foot for materials and labour.
 The artificial turf installer should be able to provide you a reasonably accurate estimate based on the square footage of the area to be covered.
 It is very likely that there will be material waste that needs to be calculated into the estimate as well.
 A lawn that is exactly 480 square feet may still require 500 square feet of material including the wastage.

 Artificial grass turf is sold and priced per square foot.
 The price for artificial grass turf in Canada ranges between $5-$9 per square foot with some exceptions which means that the material cost for a 500 square foot lawn will be roughly $2,500-$4,500.
 We've put together a list of the disadvantages of artificial grass that will give you a great idea of a few downsides and potentially deal breakers including cost and heat retention.